FMCSA Shuts Down Florida Trucking Company Following Federal Investigation

 Safety is our highest priority and we will not allow truck and bus companies that disregard vital safety regulations to continue endangering the motoring public, said Transportation Secretary Anthony Foxx.

 Kens Trucking was ordered to stop all commercial motor vehicle operations from all dispatching locations and terminals.

 Have you or someone you love been injured in a serious truck accident?
-The attorneys at Gordon & Doner are committed to fighting for the rights of the injured and can help you get the compensation you deserve.
+The truck accident attorney s at Gordon & Partners are committed to fighting for the rights of the injured and can help you get the compensation you deserve.